 - a.
 No prejudice shall attend any party or person for filing or participating in this procedure. - b.
 The parties will cooperate in investigating and providing relevant information concerning a grievance in process. - c.
 There shall be no loss of pay for the grievant and one Union representative for time spent while scheduled for duty while presenting the grievance at any step of the procedure. - d.
-The costs of the services by the Arbitrator shall be shared equally by the parties.
+The costs of the services by the Arbitrator shall be shared equally by the parties. - e.
+All time limits contained in this Article may be extended by mutual agreement.

-ARTICLE 25-DISCIPLINE
+ARTICLE 25 DISCIPLINE

 - 1. The County agrees to use the Progressive Disciplinary Procedure.
-Serious breeches of discipline may require immediate suspension or dismissal rather than counseling, warning, or written warning. - 2.
+Serious breaches of discipline may require immediate suspension or dismissal rather than counseling, warning, or written warning. - 2.
 When the presence of an employee is determined to be dangerous to the welfare of clients or employees, the Department Director or his/her designee may suspend the offender immediately pending investigation, formal charges, and the subsequent hearing. - 3.
 The Employer will have the right to discharge, suspend, or discipline the employee for just cause according to Civil Service Rules and Regulations.
 Cause includes, but is not limited to, the following: - a.
 Neglect of duty; - b.
 Incompetency or inefficiency; - c.
 Incapacity due to mental or physical impairments; - d.
 Conduct unbecoming an employee in the public service; - e.
 Insubordination or serious breach of discipline; - f.
 Disorderly or immoral conduct; - g.
 Chronic or excessive absenteeism; - h.
 Intoxication while on duty; - i.
 Negligent or willful damage to public property or waste of public supplies; - j.
 Willful violation of any of the provisions of the Civil Service statutes, rules or regulations, or other statutes relating to the employment of public employees; - k.
-Conviction of any criminal act or offense; - l.
+Conviction of any criminal act or offense; - 1.
 Use or attempt to use one's authority or influence to control or modify the political action of any person in the service or engaging in any form of political activity during working hours. - m.
 Violations of the Nurse Practice Act. - 4.
-When a professional nurse is summoned to the Director of Patient Services or the Department Director's office, for the purpose of discipline, he/she has the right to be informed of the meeting and of the charges against him/her, and the right to be represented at such meeting by the Union Representative, which right may be waived in writing, by the professional nurse.
+When a professional nurse is summoned to the Director of Patient Services or the Department Director's office, for the purpose of discipline, he/she has the right to be informed of the meeting and of the charges against him/her, and the right to be represented at such meeting by the Union Representative, which right may be waived in writing, by the professional nurse. - 5.
+Effective upon full execution of the Agreement and for matters arising after full execution of this agreement, prior minor disciplinary charges (suspensions or fines of five (5) days or less) greater than five (5) years old cannot be used in subsequent disciplinary proceeding.

-ARTICLE 26 - EXTENT OF COUNTY LIABILITY
+ARTICLE 26 EXTENT OF COUNTY LIABILITY